2020Michal/Camera_Simulation_Images/README.md

 Principles of object-oriented model development and abstraction.

 The "scene" class contains all the scene information such as: the camera location, lightings and shapes in space.

-The “ImageWrite” class actually produces the image
+The “ImageWrite” class actually produces the image.

-The “Render” class produces the image according to the data in the scene A test file must be created for running.
+The “Render” class produces the image according to the data in the scene.

+A test file must be created for running.

 Images were created in this project: